LogoCentral User Management

 3Edit the admin user

 IMPORTANT!
-Protect this NFC-Key against unauthorized access as this NFC-Key can be used to access all of the power sources.
+Protect this NFC key against unauthorized access as this NFC key can be used to access all of the welding systems.

 Connecting welding systems to the CENTRUM server